Health Information Management Program Careers FAQs

 Are there job opportunities for health information technicians?

 There are over 40,000 health information management professionals using their education to serve the healthcare industry.
-Employment can be found in any organization or agency that uses health information, including government agencies, home health care providers, behavioral health facilities, hospice facilities, dental and chiropractic clinics, veterinarian clinics, managed care organizations, and pharmaceutical companies in addition to physician clinics, hospitals, and long-term care facilities.
-For more information check the “Members in the Workplace” at AHIMA’s site: http://www.ahima.org
+Employment opportunities can be found in any organization or agency that utilizes health information, including government agencies, home healthcare providers, behavioral health facilities, hospice facilities, dental and chiropractic clinics, veterinary clinics, managed care organizations, pharmaceutical companies, as well as physician clinics, hospitals, and long-term care facilities.
+For more information, check the “Members in the Workplace” on the AHIMA’s site: http://www.ahima.org

 What is the salary range for health information technicians?